 - Measure and assess risk management practices and policies for an enterprise network

-Our cybersecurity concentration classes are offered completely online for students seeking their Computer & Information Science degree through our on-campus women's college undergraduate program as well as our co-ed evening program.
+Our cybersecurity concentration classes are offered completely online for students seeking their Computer & Information Science degree through our on-campus day program as well as our evening program.
 With no specified login times, students have access to our cybersecurity courses anytime, anywhere.